andijakl/MachineLearning/lab - generative ai with rag experiments/readme.md

-# Exercises: Modifying and Extending the RAG Chatbot
+# Lab: Modify and Extend the RAG Chatbot with Ollama, Langchain, and Gradio

 These exercises will help you understand the [provided Python script with LLMs & RAG](https://github.com/andijakl/MachineLearning/tree/main/example%20-%20llm%20with%20rag) by making small, manageable changes.
 You'll get a feel for how the different parts work together without needing deep ML theory.

+For each of the exercise sets, summarize your main findings and any challenges you faced (~ 1 paragraph per set).
+Upload your modified script and your document to the course repository when you're done.

 **Prerequisites:**